 Top Attractions and Best Things To Do in Srinagar, Jammu and Kashmir

 For many reasons, the summer capital city Srinagar in Jammu and Kashmir should be your bucket list destination.
 Srinagar mainly popular among tourists for Dal Lake, one of the top attractions among many beautiful Mughal gardens, holy and historical landmarks.
 Majestic Zabarwan Mountain Range with a peaceful view of the Dal Lake is something you’ll love to adore during your stay in the city.
+Your entire trip to Srinagar is incomplete without enjoying a scenic journey to Srinagar Dal Lake.
 Here is the Srinagar travel guide based on my solo travel in Jammu and Kashmir, India.
 In two days I explored many top attractions and found many best things to do in Srinagar.